Vanslashington/thingRanker/README.md

 Use
 ===
-Type "./thingRanker" in executable director.
+Type "./thingRanker" in executable directory.